Ciell25/BirdSui-Bot/README.md

 ## Configuration

 1. Edit `data.txt` file in the root directory of the project.
-2. Add your Telegram authentication tokens to the `data.txt` file, one per line.
+2. Add your Telegram query id to the `data.txt` file, one per line.

 ## Usage